 Prescription or over-the-counter shampoos or solutions can be used to treat pubic lice.

-Warning: Do not use lice medications to get rid of lice in eyebrows and eyelashes.*
+Warning: Do not use lice medications to eliminate lice in eyebrows and eyelashes.*

 1. Wash & towel dry the infected area.

-3. Following treatment, most nits will still be attached to hair shafts.
-Nits may be removed with fingernails, tweezers or by using a fine-toothed comb.
+3. Most nits will still be attached to hair shafts following treatment.
+Nits may be removed with fingernails, tweezers or a fine-toothed comb.

 4. Put on clean underwear and clothing after treatment.

-5. Clothing, towels & bedding: machine-wash and machine-dry those items that the infested person used during the 2-3 days before treatment.
+5. Clothing, towels, and bedding: Machine-wash and machine-dry the items that the infested person used during the 2-3 days before treatment.
 Use hot water (at least 130°F) and the hot dryer cycle.

-6. Items that cannot be laundered can be dry-cleaned or stored in a sealed plastic bag for 2 weeks.
+6. Items that cannot be laundered can be dry-cleaned or stored in a sealed plastic bag for two weeks.

 7. Inform all sex partners from within the previous month that they are at risk for infestation and should be treated.